 CALL FOR ABSTRACTS

-SMHR 2025 CALL FOR ABSTRACTS IS NOW OPEN
+SMHR & ASBDD 2026 CALL FOR ABSTRACTS ARE NOW OPEN!

-Abstract submissions for the Society for Mental Health Research (SMHR) 2025 Conference are now open.
+Abstract submissions for the Society for Mental Health Research (SMHR) and Australasian Society for Bipolar & Depressive Disorders (ASBDD) 2026 Conference are now open.

 Event Date